 What does that mean in practice?

-Well, that if you pass HSK4 your Chinese level is probably not B2, but closer to B1, or a more advanced A2 (actually, probably it is somewhere in between of A2 and B1).
-But that’s also OK.
+If you pass HSK4 your Chinese level is probably not B2, but closer to B1, or a more advanced A2 (actually, probably it is somewhere in between of A2 and B1).

-I truly believe that studying a language is a life-long endeavour, especially when it comes to Chinese.
+But that’s okay.
+Studying a language is a life-long endeavor, especially when it comes to Chinese.

-I also have to add one thing here – since I have been studying languages a huge part of my life and have been teaching them for a long time, I have seen people who have passed language assessment test and still were not be able to communicate fluently in their target language (that is the language they have been studying).
+I also have to add one thing here – studying and teaching has been a huge part of my life and I have seen people who have passed language assessment tests and still were not able to communicate fluently in their target language (that is the language they have been studying).

 In my teaching career, I have worked with people who had the vocabulary of a 19th century Dickens’ novel character and were still not able to form a simple sentence.

-Use it, learn it, make mistakes, have fun with it.
-That’s what’s it all about! (living the language, ahem LTL, now you know what it stands for!)
+So, use it, learn it, make mistakes, have fun with it.
+That’s what learning languages is all about! (living the language, ahem LTL, now you know what it stands for!)

 So what are some of the best tips when studying for and preparing the HSK exam?

 Well, it’s all to do with what we talked about above, how C1 doesn’t match HSK5 and so on.

 We outlined everything we know in this handy little video guide.

 HSK Prep #1 – Understand the HSK, Know Your Level

 Understand the purpose of the HSK (acquiring certain vocabulary and grammar points) and get an overview of what the HSK is and the vocabulary.

-There is plenty of information on the Internet where you can find out what is required in the examination.
+There is plenty of information online where you can find out what is required in the examination.